Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 You can visit the winery for a tasting or to get a winery tour and see how the process comes to life.

-There are also regular festivals to attract the public as well as a gift shop so you can purchase some gifts for your wine loving friends.
+There are also regular festivals to attract the public, as well as a gift shop so you can purchase some gifts for your wine-loving friends!

-29. Take a Food Tour
+34. Take a Food Tour

-There are lots of food tours to choose from that either focus on a specific area or a specific type of food, so figure out where you’re staying or what you’re in the mood to eat and let an expert guide take you all around and really discover the history and culture behind some of Orlando’s top foodie locations.
+So figure out where you’re staying or what you’re in the mood to eat, and let an expert guide take you all around and really discover the history and culture behind some of Orlando’s top foodie locations!

 Things to Do for Adults in Orlando Indoors

-30. Mall of Millenia
+35. Mall of Millenia

 This luxury mall is the perfect place for some window shopping or some actual shopping.

-With stores like Gucci, Rolex and Boss you can spend your day dreaming of your next purchase, or of course you can also hit up the more reasonably priced stores like H & M and Victoria Secret.
+With stores like Gucci, Rolex and Boss you can spend your day dreaming of your next purchase, or of course you can also hit up the more reasonably priced stores like H&M and Victoria Secret.

-In addition to shops, there are plenty of places to eat ranging from cafes to sit-down restaurants to the food court.
+In addition to shops, there are plenty of places to eat, ranging from cafes to sit-down restaurants to the food court.

-31. Spa Treatment
+37. Spa Treatment

 When the weather has taken a turn, use it as an excuse to pamper yourself!